OWASP/www-chapter-bristol-uk/index.md

 The OWASP Bristol Chapter is run by [Katy Anton][katy], [Craig Francis][craig] and [Jon Gadsden][jon].

-We are  a bunch of friendly people interested in Application Security, and as Software is all over these days this means we are interested in every flavour of security.
+We are  a bunch of friendly people interested in Application Security, and we are interested in every flavour of security.

 ## Social media

 * Our meetings are scheduled on [Meetup](https://www.meetup.com/owasp-bristol/)
-* Chapter meetings promotion is primarily done on [Twitter](https://twitter.com/owaspbristol/)
+* Chapter meetings promotion is primarily done on [X/Twitter](https://twitter.com/owaspbristol/)
 * We post videos of our meetings on our [YouTube Bristol channel](https://www.youtube.com/@OWASPBristol/featured)
 * Discussions and questions are welcome on our chapter [OWASP slack channel](https://owasp.slack.com/messages/CTRQ33DMK)